Skip to content

 What It Means for Local Districts

 The mandate is statewide, so every Iowa public district faces the same July 1, 2027 deadline.
 In our launch metros, that includes the Sioux City Community School District in Woodbury County and the Dubuque Community School District in Dubuque County, along with neighboring districts like Western Dubuque.
-The geology that can elevate radon in these school buildings, deep porous loess around Sioux City and fractured Driftless limestone around Dubuque, runs under the surrounding homes too, so a high school result is a good reminder for families to test their own houses.
+The geology that can elevate radon in these school buildings, deep porous loess around Sioux City and fractured Driftless limestone around Dubuque, runs under the surrounding homes too, so a high school result is a good reminder for families to arrange radon testing for their own homes.

 Schools that need help develop a mitigation plan with a credentialed person.
 The same credential standard applies to homes: the specialists we connect homeowners with are NRPP-certified and Iowa HHS-credentialed.